Skip to Main Content

 Gertrude Street and the Fried Chicken Conversation

 There is a particular kind of food that travels poorly when sanitised and thrives when left alone.
 Nashville hot chicken is that food.
 Born in Tennessee as a dish of eye-watering cayenne paste applied to deep-fried bird, it spent decades as a local institution before American food media discovered it and sent versions of it around the world.
 The challenge for any international outpost is holding the format's integrity: the paste, the heat, the structural crunch, and the deliberate, almost confrontational simplicity that makes the original worth talking about.
-Belles Hot Chicken on Gertrude Street is Fitzroy's answer to that challenge, and the address matters.
+Belles Hot Chicken on Gertrude Street is Fitzroy's answer to that challenge.
 Gertrude Street has become one of Melbourne's most food-serious strips, the kind of block where a casual format is measured against sharp neighbours.

 What Nashville Hot Chicken Actually Is